chrisglencross/chess/README.md

 * Achieving checkmate scores infinity.
 * Being checkmated scores minus infinity.
-* Add up the scores from all pieces remaining on the board, positive for your own pieces, negative for your opponents: Queen 9, Rook 5, Bishop and Knight 3, Pawn 1.
+* Add up the scores from all pieces remaining on the board, positive for your own pieces, negative for your opponent's: Queen 9, Rook 5, Bishop and Knight 3, Pawn 1.
 * A small score for moving pieces towards the centre of the board.

-The chess engine doesn't know anything about standard openings, and it only looks ahead around 3 moves In other words, you should be able beat it!
+The chess engine doesn't know anything about standard openings, and it only looks ahead around 3 moves.
+In other words, you should be able beat it!

 ## Minecraft Pi Edition Integration